A-Z Glossary of Terms

 A single sign-on open-source framework that enables you ASP.NET Core website to act as an OpenID Provider and OAuth authorization server.

 JWT Access Token

 JSON Web Token (JWT, sometimes pronounced JOT) is an internet standard for creating structured, JSON-based tokens.
-These tokens should be signed by the issuer using a private key and validated by the recipient using a public key.
+OAuth access tokens are typically JWTs and must be signed by the issuer using a private key and validated by the recipient using a public key, to verify integrity.

-SaaS means software as a service but is also known as "on-demand software".
-Software as a service is a model for licensing applications or websites on a subscription basis.
+SaaS means Software-as-a-service but is also known as "on-demand software".
+SaaS products are typically licensed on a subscription basis.
 SaaS is hosted centrally in the cloud to reduce the need to download or self-host these applications and websites.

-SSO often refers to single sign-on solutions.
-Single sign-on is a user authentication service, which lets a user log in with one set of credentials to multiple applications or websites.
+SSO refers to Single Sign-On.
+SSO is a user authentication service, which lets a user log in with one set of credentials to multiple applications or websites.